codesavvysoftware/PBSpewFiltering/README.md

   1. Add unit tests incrementally.
 I don't have very many but I have the infracture to the point where I can I can add to them easily.
 I intend to try to add one per day for a while anyway.

-  2. Provide the means to rite the results of unit tests to a file.
+  2. Provide the means to write the results of unit tests to a file (besides just redirecting stderr and stdout from the command line which is in option).

   3. "Pretty up" the unit test output.